 ‘Free item’ scams

 We’ve all heard the phrase “if it sounds too good to be true, then it probably is.”

 When you travel, you may be approached by someone with “free” merchandise.
 Maybe they offer you free food and drinks, or maybe they try to put a bracelet around your wrist.
 In major tourism areas, you may be asked if you want your picture taken in front of certain attractions or with dressed-up characters on the street.

-Credit card skimming scams
+Credit card-skimming scams

 Card skimming comes in many forms.
-Some scammers use a skimmer attached to an ATM or fuel pump.
+Some scammers use a skimmer attached to an ATM or gas pump.
 Sometimes restaurant workers may skim your card when you pay the bill.
 You may even have your card skimmed with a handheld device.

 When you’re using your card at an ATM or at the pump, pay attention to the card reader.
 Does it stick out farther than normal?
 Is the card reader loose?